Saint Mary's Chapel (Carle Place, New York)

-Saint Mary's Chapel, also known as Saint Mary's Episcopal Church, is a historic Episcopal church located on Rushmore Avenue between Roslyn Avenue and Glen Cove Avenue in Carle Place, Nassau County, New York.
-It was built in 1926, and is a one-story, rectangular, Tudor Revival style church building.
+Saint Mary's Chapel, also known as Saint Mary's Episcopal Church, is a historic Episcopal church located on Rushmore Avenue between Roslyn Avenue and Glen Cove Avenue in Carle Place, in Nassau County, New York, United States.

+Description

+St. Mary's Chapel was built in 1926, and is a one-story, rectangular, Tudor Revival style church building.
 It has a steeply pitched gable roof and low eaves.
 It features half-timbering on the stucco exterior and a small projecting vestibule.

-It was added to the National Register of Historic Places in 2005.
+It was added to the New York State Register of Historic Places in 1999, and thence also to the National Register of Historic Places in 2005.